Nepal Earthquakes explained

-What are the needs?
+What were the humanitarian needs?

 The main need was for shelter support, and those living in high altitude areas were particularly vulnerable over the winter.
-CAFOD’s partners helped provide temporary shelter materials including iron sheeting and tools, and relief items such as blankets, tarpaulins, warm clothing and fuel to help families through the colder months.

 Over the first winter, CAFOD’s partners Catholic Relief Services and Caritas Nepal delivered winterisation support – including blankets, tarpaulins, foam mats, and grants for clothing and fuel – to over 37,000 people, to help them through the colder months.
 CRS and Caritas Nepal also provided cash grants to help very vulnerable families in Gorkha District to buy crucial items like clothes and food.